getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

-# AppMap Tutorial: Mapping a Ruby on Rails Application in Minutes
+# AppMap Tutorial: Mapping a Ruby Application in VS Code

-This tutorial will walk you through appmapping of a popular opensource application `ifme` implemented in Ruby on Rails.
+This tutorial will walk you through appmapping of a popular opensource application `ifme` implemented in Ruby on Rails with the AppMap extension in Visual Studio Code.

 ### Prerequisites
- - Basic familiarity with git, VSCode studio, Ruby on Rails
+ - Basic familiarity with git, VSCode studio, Ruby on Rails and postgres
  - git, Ruby (2.6, 2.7) and postgres installed in your environment (macOS, Windows+WSL, Linux)

 ### Structure